-Deutsche Börse AG or one of its affiliates calculates the indicative net asset value of the Investment Fund continuously during trading hours.
-The indicative net asset value ($iNAV^{(B)}$) is the net asset value of a fund calculated in real time (every 15 seconds) during trading hours.
+The indicative net asset value of the Investment Fund is continuously calculated during trading hours.
+The indicative net asset value (iNAV®) is the net asset value of a fund calculated in real time (every 15 seconds) during trading hours.
 The values are intended to provide the investors and market participants a continuous indication of the value of a fund.
-The values are usually calculated on the basis of an assessment of the actual fund portfolio using realtime prices from all relevant stock exchanges.
+The values are usually calculated on the basis of an assessment of the actual fund portfolio using real-time prices from Tradeweb Markets LLC and other sources.

-The Deutsche Börse Group was tasked by the Company with determining and publishing the iNAV[®] values of the funds. iNAV[®] values are distributed via the CEF Datafeed of the Deutsche Börse and on the terminals of the major market data providers as well as on a wide range of websites with stock market data including the site of the Deutsche Börse at http://deutsche-boerse.com.
+Tradeweb Markets LLC was appointed by the Company with determining and publishing the iNAV® values of the funds. iNAV® values are distributed via Tradeweb Markets LLC and are displayed on major market data vendor terminals and relevant exchanges as well as on a wide range of websites that display stock market data, including Refinitiv and Bloomberg.
+There are provisions for the Company to receive payments from the iNAV provider for its engagement in the development and enhancement of service levels.

-The iNAV[®] does not correspond to the value of a unit or the price at which the unit can be subscribed or redeemed or bought or sold on an exchange, and must not be understood in this way.
-In particular, the iNAV[®] may be used for a fund in which the components of the underlying index or the investments are not actively traded during the period of publication of this iNAV®, may not correspond to the true value of the unit or be misleading, and should not be relied upon.
-The lack of provision of iNAV[®] during the trading period does not in itself result in the suspension of trading of the units on an exchange.
+The iNAV® does not correspond to the value of a unit or the price at which the unit can be subscribed or redeemed or bought or sold on an exchange, and must not be understood in this way.
+In particular, the iNAV® may be used for a fund in which the components of the underlying index or the investments are not actively traded during the period of publication of this iNAV®, may not correspond to the true value of the unit and may therefore be misleading, and should not be relied upon.
+The lack of provision of iNAV® during the trading period does not in itself result in the suspension of trading of the units on an exchange.
 Instead, the regulations of the exchange govern the suspension of trading.
-The calculation and publication of the $i\text{NAV}^{\text{\tiny (B)}}$ can include delays in obtaining the prices of the key components which are based on the same components of, for example, the underlying index or the assets themselves, the iNAV® of other exchangetraded funds with the same benchmark index or the same assets.
+The calculation and publication of the iNAV® can include delays in obtaining the prices of the key components which are based on the same components of, for example, the underlying index or the assets themselves, the iNAV® of other exchange-traded funds with the same benchmark index or the same assets.
 Investors wishing to subscribe or sell units on an exchange should make their investment decisions not only on the basis of the iNAV® provided, but should also consider other market data, economic and other factors (possibly including information about the Underlying Index or the assets, the key components and financial instruments on which the Underlying Index is based or the assets that the Fund is permitted to acquire).
-The Company, or persons appointed by it, the Custodian Bank, designated sponsors and the other service providers are not liable to any person who relies on the iNAV[®].